 However, as restrictions were put in place due to the global pandemic, Djokovic would not play in another ATP tournament until the Cincinnati Masters in August.

-At the rearranged French Open in September, he would make it to the final where he lost to his great rival Rafael Nadal in straight sets (6-0, 6-2, 7-5).
+At the rearranged French Open in September 2020, Novak would make it to the final where he lost to his great rival Rafael Nadal in straight sets (6-0, 6-2, 7-5).

 Djokovic ended 2020 with a 41-5 win-loss record, four titles, and $6,435,158 in prize money.